The Struggle is Part of the Story.

 Months later, things didn’t improve and I now had my first allergic reaction to food.
 My lip swelled up and it didn’t take long for me to notice that every time I put food into my mouth, my nose would run.
 I immediately booked an appointment with a new food allergist only to find that I was not allergic to anything, except almonds.
 Confused, I carried on.
 She explained that my story and symptoms sounded “auto-immune” and wanted to see me back in 6 weeks.
 She looked concerned.
 I had puzzled an allergist now too.
 With nothing else to try, I took it upon myself to experiment with food.
 After all, I am labeled “autoimmune” and the one gland that controls all other organs in our bodies, wasn’t responding to the medication I was told would work.
 I tried to cut gluten out of my diet and found I felt a little better, regardless of what the allergy results showed.
 It was a “fad diet”, right?
 But just maybe it was worth a shot.
 It got to the point where everything I put in my mouth, I became allergic to.
 I would even do a simple task as clean the kitchen sink with comet and my hands would turn red and swell up.
 My body started having a chemical reaction to food and everything around me for that matter.
 My lower body went numb and I walked around not feeling my legs.
 Eventually, it took effort to march down my stairs and I had to literally focus on each step I took with all effort for fear I might miss a step and fall.
 My coordination and balance were suffering.
 I’d nearly fall over just tying my shoe.
 In my 30’s, fairly active and fit, I didn’t understand.
 I had random hive-like rashes daily and my hands became weak and I could barely open the lid of the jelly jar.
 My brain fog and fatigue worsened.
 I just wanted to sleep.
 I developed shooting pains in my body and experienced head pain.
 My then 3 year old looked at me and said, “I wish you weren’t so sick all the time mama.”
 Even he could see it.
 Was I that much of a mystery that no doctor could figure out what was happening to me?
 I was told by another doctor to go to the hospital and “start over”.

 Discouraged with conventional medicine, I sought help from a functional med doctor that ran more extensive testing.
 This doctor listened to me, my story, and spent over 2 hours with me on my first visit.
-I went on an elimination diet where I basically ate only very specific limited alkaline produce, nothing from the nightshade family, (goodbye tomatoes, a mistake) and meat for a couple weeks.
+I went on an elimination diet where I basically ate only very specific limited alkaline produce, nothing from the nightshade family, (goodbye tomatoes, a mistake-actually help fight off the virus I had ) and all the meat (another mistake-feeds the virus I had) for a couple weeks.
 I felt a little better yet.
 When my results would come back, she promised any food that I was not sensitive to, I could re-introduce.
 It was then that I realized the ingredients in our American diet.
 I was shocked, disgusted and discouraged as anything that I could buy out of the box, or can, or even on a store shelf for that matter contained something I was not allowed to have and had words in it I couldn’t even pronounce.
 The elimination diet was difficult and our food was full of chemicals!
 I could eat very little and the grocery store became a place I hated.
 I had to seek health food stores, Whole Foods and only the “organic” sections in grocery stores.
 I restricted myself to organic, as by now I had actually become sensitive to chemicals in even lettuce and celery.
 I was losing weight fast and felt so weak, but when I ate organic produce, I fared a little better.

 It was at this time that Debbie Gibson shared her news with her Lyme disease diagnosis.
 She explained she had a chemical and food sensitivity and right then and there, with our stories so similar after my mom had watched her story on television, we self-diagnosed myself with Lyme disease regardless of my negative Western Blot.
 I didn’t recall a tick bite though, how could this be?
 The functional med doc who was helping me ordered a specific test for Lyme, and it came back that I not only had chronic Lyme disease, but multiple co-infections.
 Turns out, I had had this for a while and it was pretty bad.
 I was relieved to have a diagnosis, heart-broken to know it was Lyme and my outlook on what was next for me was hopeless.
 I had researched Lyme and knew there was little people could do if it wasn’t caught right away, there was no cure and many people lived with their symptoms, sometimes dying from the disease.
 Strangely, my son now started having similar symptoms like I experienced (not to the same degree fortunately) and I immediately worried that they too, were Lyme related.
 I read that of all diseases, Lyme had the least funding, had more reported cases in the last few years than cancer or HIV, was often misdiagnosed, had inaccurate testing and yet somehow, I actually had this.
 Yet, according to the CDC, I didn’t, and now possibly my son did too?
 It was like a movie.
 Insurance wouldn’t even cover any of my costs for my “clinical diagnosis”.